What are Electric Transformers?

 • Zig-zag transformer

-In the U.S., we mostly use single-phase and three-phase transformers.
+In the U.S., we mostly use single-phase and three-phase electric transformers.
 Single-phase transformers distribute electricity to lower-population areas, rural regions, and small cities with fewer businesses.
 Three-phase transformers distribute power to large, highly populated areas with many businesses and industrial operations.

 Transforming Lives